Fort Gibson Lake staff completes installation of new buoy line below dam

 |0

-This work, Fort Gibson Lake staff completes installation of new buoy line below dam [Image 3 of 3], by Stacey Reese, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Gibson Lake staff completes installation of new buoy line below dam, by Stacey Reese, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Gibson Lake staff completes installation of new buoy line below dam